 Will journalists in Georgia still be able to go into communities to do reporting, even under a stay-at-home order?

-Georgia is not under a full shelter-in-place mandate, per Gov. Brian Kemp’s order issued March 23.
-But in other states that have implemented shelter-in-place orders, newsgathering by journalists has been designated as an essential service.
+Gov. Brian Kemp’s shelter-in-place order, effective April 3-13, was accompanied by a handout that defines as critical infrastructure: “Workers who support radio, television, and media service, including, but not limited to front-line news reporters, studio, and technicians for newsgathering, and reporting, and publishing news.”
+In other states that have implemented shelter-in-place orders, newsgathering by journalists also has been designated as an essential service.
 That’s consistent with past emergencies.
 In hurricanes, tornadoes and times of war, for example, the media has been allowed to continue working to keep the public informed because there’s an understanding by officials that people need as much reliable information as possible.
+[Updated April 3, 2020]

 What can governments do to ensure information gets shared with the media so it can be widely reported to the public?